Technology And The Next Generation

 I understand that my thoughts today could polarise my readership and I expect some comments about irresponsible thinking and mentions that I don't have kids so I don't understand - but my parents had a kid and they understood.
 Some people may even say that the early seventies were an easier time, but were they?
 Were they really?

-I live in a village and my only worries come down to the fact my cats are going to come into contact with wild Foxes and Badgers or get mowed down on the country lane outside my house.
+I live in a village and my only worries come down to the fact my cats are going to come into contact with wild Foxes and Badgers or get mowed down on the country lane outside my house (one did a few years ago).
 Would I let my kids roam in this environment?
-Yes, of course I would.
-In suburbia?
+Yes, of course I would, but in suburbia?
 Maybe.
 If I lived in a city?
 Hmmm, maybe not.

 But the one thing I do know is that the technology I love is outpacing our evolution.
 If our kids spend all their time in their bedroom surfing the net and texting their friends, how are they really going to learn to socialise and become well rounded human beings?

-Is it time to make them go and 'play out' like we used to?
+Is it time to make them 'go out and play' like we used to?